 The Cullinan Diamond : The Star Of Africa, the most important diamand ever found !

-Her Majesty, Queen Elizabeth II, is wearing the amazing Cullinan III and Cullinan IV diamonds brooch during her BBC interview!
+Her Majesty, Queen Elizabeth the IInd, is wearing the amazing Cullinan III and Cullinan IV diamonds brooch during her BBC interview!

 The queen only wore this priceless piece 6 or 7 times during her long reign!
 Originally, the Cullinan diamond, also called "The star of Africa", a rough diamond of 3106 carats is the largest rough diamond ever found from South Africa.
 The South African government presented the stone to Edward VII, King of England, on his 66th birthday in 1907.
-It was cut into 9 stones of pear, cushion and marquise shapes!
+It was cut into 9 big stones, cut into pear, cushion and marquise shapes as well as 96 small brilliant diamonds !

-The largest, most prestigious segment of the original stone is the Cullinan I diamond, a 530.2 carat, pear-cut stone, also known as the Great Star of Africa.
+The largest, most prestigious segment of the original stone is the Cullinan I, a 530.2 carat, pear-cut stone, also known as the Great Star of Africa.

 All nine Cullinan diamonds are priceless, and all nine are often available for public viewing at the Buckingham Palace exhibition or at the Tower of London.